I got a question the other day from Tim asking

 But over time it will as your body adjusts to the increase in water consumption.

-More importantly, I suggest you add in some REAL salt into your water – such as Himalayan or Celtic.
+More importantly, I suggest you add some REAL salt into your water – such as Himalayan or Celtic.
 These salts have dozens of minerals, which will help HYDRATE your body and have the water get absorbed into your cells, rather than get immediately peed out in the bathroom.

 And this also helps solve the mineral “dilution” you may have from drinking more water.